tetra-framework/tetra/docs/install.md

 ## Installing esbuild

 Tetra requires [esbuild](https://esbuild.github.io), this is used to build your components' JavaScript/CSS into packages, and create sourcemaps so that you can trace errors back to your source Python files.
-The easiest way to install esbuild is via [Node.js](https://nodejs.org) [npm](https://www.npmjs.com), in the root of your Django project:
+The easiest way to install esbuild is via [Node.js](https://nodejs.org) [npm](https://www.npmjs.com), in the root of your Django project (the directory where `./manage.py` is located):

 ```
 $ npm init  # If you don't already have a npm package.json and ./node_modules directory